Bond Frequently Asked Questions

 Q: How are bonds typically sold?

 A: Usually in multiples of $1,000 if you purchase from a broker.
 Bond funds and mutual funds may offer investment of a lower amount.
 Series EE and I bonds can be purchased for as little as $50.
+Treasuries will often have a minimum investment of $100.

 Q: If a company liquidates where do I as a bondholder fall in claiming whatever cash becomes available as a result of the liquidation (bankruptcy)?